Skip to content

 • Treatments and surgeries

 We provide a wide range of treatments, including prescription eye drops and other medication.
-If needed, we'll refer you to the right specialist for eye surgery.
+If needed, we'll refer you to the right doctor for eye surgery.

 • After care and follow-up